offalynne/Input/docs/latest/README.md

 **How is Input licensed?
 Can I use it for commercial projects?**

 [Input is released under the MIT license](https://github.com/JujuAdams/Input/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
-It'd mean a lot to me if you'd drop my name in your credits (Juju Adams and offalynne) and/or say thanks, but you're under no obligation to do so.
+It'd mean a lot to me if you'd drop my name in your credits (Juju Adams and Alynne Keith) and/or say thanks, but you're under no obligation to do so.

 &nbsp;